ethereum/EIPs/eip-domain-contracts-binding.md

         // If all addresses match, update registryMap }

+      // In case of a domain transfer, register that there is potential change in registry mapping
+      // and a new owner may be attempting to update registry
+      // A cool-off period is applied on the domain marking a potential transfer in ownership
+      // Cool-off period can be 7 days function recordTransition(string memory _domain, address _dappRegistry) internal

     }
   ```
   DAD must register their domain in this registry to validate domain ownership.